wp-cli/handbook/_posts/2016-12-12-the-big-question.md

 I have a number, but I'm not going to share it.
 I want to see if this is a viable approach for funding a for-profit business.

+*What if I want to pay a different amount?*

+[Email me](mailto:daniel@runcommand.io), and I'll create a purchase link for you.

 *Do I get anything special for paying the amount I paid?*

 Nothing upfront — this is a pure leap of faith.

-I have some ideas in mind for bonuses at different levels.
+I have some ideas in mind for bonuses at different levels, including access to a members-only support forum, feature prioritization, etc.

+*Do I need to keep paying after I pay the first time?*

+Well, if everyone cancels, then the business will tank :)

+All levels are billed annually unless you disable automatic renewal.

+*What if I'm an existing runcommand customer?*

+If the experiment goes well, then `wp doctor` and `wp profile` will become completely open source.
+I'll reach out about the other aspects of your purchase.